sammcj/smcleod/_posts/2019-08-06-new-opportunities.md

 ### Clarification on some common role titles and experience terms

+Please see my blog post - ['Stop trying to hire with titles like ‘DevOps Engineer’ or Cloud Engineer'](https://smcleod.net/tech/2019/08/08/camels-and-unicorns.html)

 - On 'DevOps' in a title:

 Often when I see this, the organisation is really wanting / asking for a Senior Developer with some minor Operations experience - if so - that's not me.